 Hank was rescued when he had a nervous breakdown over killing Tuco and the bombing in Juarez.

 Buffy the Vampire Slayer: Wesley was probably The Scrappy, and seemed to remain under this shadow at first when transferring over to Angel.
-However, he quickly improved, and after a couple of seasons and a great deal of character development, he was one of the more fleshed out and well-rounded characters on the show.
+However, he quickly improved, and after a couple of seasons and a great deal of character development, he was one of the most fleshed out and well-rounded characters on either show.

 Connor, after the Wolfram Hart Deal with the Devil that Angel made, came out a much nicer, sane, laid-back fellow after having new memories and a new upbringing put in.
 Even after he got his memories back, he still was much improved.

 Dawn: her very existence was a Cosmic Retcon, and many felt that she was a whiny Damsel Scrappy.
 In the last season she loses some of her angst issues and becomes a sort of junior Watcher, helping the rest of the team in research.

 Tara was originally despised for replacing Oz as Willow's love interest, but over time the fans came to love her and then revolted when she went off the show and was followed by another Replacement Scrappy, Kennedy, who was despised through the rest of the series and into the comics despite several attempts to make her a character most fans would consider really cool were it anyone else.

 Days of Our Lives: Chelsea was an extremely hated character when she first appeared.
 She was an arrogant Jerk Ass, rude to everyone around her (even her best friend Abby), responsible for killing her little brother, and tried to break up Bo and Hope's marriage.
 When she started dating Hollywood Nerd Nick, she became a much better person.
 She went from being the most hated character on the show to one of the more popular characters.